javadr/mendeley-docker/README.md

 * Saves the configuration data on the following address:
   * `~/.local/share/data/Mendeley Ltd./Mendeley Desktop-docker`
   * `~/.config/docker-apps`
-* Mount the following directory to save the `pdf` persistently on the host machine
+* Mounts the following directory to save the `pdf` persistently on the host machine
   * `~/Documents/Mendeley Desktop-docker`

-## Configure a script to run it from you `PATH`
+## Configure a script to run it from your `PATH`

 ```bash
 $ echo "#!/bin/bash